 First, some core terminology: “deep linking” is simply a concept.
 We use deep links every day — in fact, you probably clicked one to get to this blog post.
 The term just means “any link that goes straight to a piece of content.”
-When you click a URL like http://example.com/my-awesome-content-page, you don’t expect to be brought to http://example.com/ and be forced to navigate through the website to find the my-awesome-content-page again.
-Put another way, most links on the web are actually “deep links,” but we don’t call them that.
+When you click a URL like https://example.com/my-awesome-content-page, you don’t expect to be brought to https://example.com/ and be forced to navigate through the website to find the my-awesome-content-page again.
+Put another way, most links on the web are actually “deep web links,” but we don’t call them that.
 To us, they’re just “links.”

 Deep linking in mobile apps is much more complicated, but mobile deep links are the still the best way to give app users a smooth content experience.
 Universal Links, URI schemes, and App Links are the various technology standards that make mobile deep links work, allowing you to bring a user directly to content inside an app.
 If you want to share a page inside of a mobile app with a friend, a deep link will bring your friend to the right page.
 Without a deep link, your friend would struggle to find the correct page on their own, and will often find themselves in the app store (even though the app is installed) or on the mobile web.

-The process of implementing mobile deep links has evolved over the years, and Andorid and iOS have both offered their own solutions.
+The process of implementing mobile deep links has evolved over the years, and Android and iOS have both offered their own solutions.
 This has caused confusion among the app development community, forcing even experienced engineers to update their links in spur-of-the-moment crisis situations, and confusing new engineers about the best path for implementing deep links in their app.